sls1005/FundamentalBrowser/README.md

 ### Note

 * Since this app allows multiline editing, the 'Go' and 'Search' buttons (but not the 'Run' button) will by default replace newline characters in the URL field with spaces, or encode them as `%20` (meaning space).
-So be careful about your *code* that uses them, if any.

 * To keep things simple, new windows are implemented in this app as new tasks/activities.
 Using more than one window may consume a lot of system resources due to this reason.
 Hence, new windows are not created automatically in most cases.